Peterson, Luff lead Kings to 2-0 win over Blues

 The Kings, last in the Pacific Division, had lost four of their last five games before picking up the win over St. Louis in a game featuring teams with the worst records in the Western Conference.

-Interim coach Willie Desjardins said it was a good win for the Kings.

-"They're hard to play against," Desjardins said.
-"They had a few chances.
-I thought we played pretty good overall."

-The Blues, last in the Central Division, have lost four of their last five games.
-This marked the third time they were shut out this season.
+The Blues, last in the Central Division, have lost four of their last five games and this marked the third time they were shut out this season.

-"It's hard to win if you don't score goals," Blues forward Vladimir Tarasenko said.
-"I have no words.
-We're trying hard, maybe too hard.
-If we don't score, it's zero in every game and it's really frustrating."

-After the game, the Blues announced they fired coach Mike Yeo and replaced him with Craig Berube on an interim basis.

 Los Angeles went up 1-0 at 8:18 of the second period.
 Luff, a 21-year-old right wing, scored his first goal on his sixth career shot when hit a wrister from the right circle.
 Adrian Kempe fed the wide-open Luff for the goal.